Anita Wilson (archivist): Hong Kong

 Wilson moved to Hong Kong in 1983.
 Between 1986 and 1997 she was employed as an archivist for the Government of Hong Kong, helping to ensure the effective handover of records between governments.
 She headed a unit responsible for transferring to microfilm the Government's policy records from 1945 to 1997.
 She also identified records relating to Britain's colonial rule that could be transferred to the UK.
 She was awarded a Governor's Commendation for her work in 1997 and played a role in the Hong Kong handover ceremony on 30 June 1997.

 She assisted author Myron Echenberg in the research of his book Plague Ports: The Global Urban Impact of Bubonic Plague between 1894 and 1901.

 Wilson was an active member of the Hong Kong Branch of the Royal Asiatic Society.
 She was Honorary Secretary between 1986 and 1988, and from 1988 to 1997 she was a Council Member, editor of the Newsletter and tour arranger.
 After leaving Hong Kong she joined the Friends of the Hong Kong Branch of the Royal Asiatic Society (UK), continuing to arrange UK-based tours.

 Return to England

-Wilson returned to England in 1997, working briefly for the Public Records Office (now National Archives) in a part-time role.
+Wilson returned to England in 1997, working briefly for the Public Records Office (now The National Archives) in a part-time role.
 In 2001 she was appointed to the Royal Archives, based at Windsor Castle.
 She assisted in archiving the Queen's papers, and those of other members of the Royal Family (except Prince Charles, who had his own archivist).
 In this role, she worked with the staff of Holyrood House, Sandringham House, and Balmoral Castle.